turingschool/backend-curriculum-site/module1/lessons/intro_to_testing.md

 * `rspec` setup
   * What do you have to require in a spec file?
   * What goes in the initial describe block?
-  * What is the syntax for a rspec spec?
+  * What is the syntax for a RSpec spec?
   * Name 3 `.to` methods you learned about today & describe their syntax.